alitapan/Quoridor/README.md

 # quoridor

-A quoridor board game developed by using MVC design pattern.
+A quoridor board game developed by Yin Zhang, William Wang, Sam Perrault, Luke Barber, Arneet Kalra and Ali Tapan at McGill University using a MVC design pattern.